The power of pyramid decomposition in Normaliz: Lexicographic triangulation and pyramid decomposition

 Hyperplanes are represented by linear forms $\lambda\in(\RR^d)^*$, and we always work with the basis $e_1^*,\dots,e_d^*$ that is dual to the basis $e_1,\dots,e_d$ of unit vectors.
 For rational hyperplanes the linear form $\lambda$ can always be chosen in such a way that it has integral coprime coefficients and satisfies $\lambda(x)\ge 0$ for $x\in C$.
 This choice determines $\lambda$ uniquely.
 (If one identifies $e_1^*,\dots,e_d^*$ with $e_1,\dots,e_d$ via the standard scalar product, then $\lambda$ is nothing but the primitive integral inner (with respect to $C$) normal vector of $H$.)
 For later use we define the \emph{(lattice) height} of $x\in\RR^d$ over $H$ by

 If $F=C\cap H$ is the facet of $C$ cut out by $H$, we set $\hht_F(x)=\hht_H(x)$.

-We can now describe the computation of the triangulation $\Lambda(x_1,\dots,x_n)$ in a more formal way in Table \ref{Lexincr}.
+We can now describe the computation of the triangulation $\Lambda(x_1,\dots,x_n)$ and the support hyperplanes in a more formal way by Algorithm \ref{Lexincr}.
 For simplicity we will identify a simplicial cone $\sigma$ with its generating set $\subset\{x_1,\dots,x_n\}$.
 It should be clear from the context what is meant.
-For further use we introduce the notation
+For a set $\cH$ of hyperplanes we set